quantafied/quantapy/README.md

 # QuantaPy

-Python library for quantitative trading research, strategy development, and backtesting with an emphasis on developing robust models considering uncertainty.
+QuantaPy is a Python library for quantitative trading research, strategy development, and backtesting with an emphasis on developing robust models considering uncertainty.

 # Motivation